laura-is-here/truckee-meadows-jbgc/pages/community-range-days.md

   order: 100
   key: Community Range Days
 ---
-<blockquote class="py-4"><p><em>Due to the Coronavirus/COVID-19 outbreak, we are postponing community range days for the foreseeable future.
+<blockquote><p class="py-4"><em>Due to the Coronavirus/COVID-19 outbreak, we are postponing community range days for the foreseeable future.
 While we are able to organize small groups, we are unable to secure needed ammunition.</em></p></blockquote>

 ![Community Range Day](/static/img/community-range-day.png){class="py-8" style="width:600px;"}